areed2017/Encryption/README.md

 > #### Brief Introduction
 >
 >       RSA centers its focus around 2 major numbers, one called the modulus and the other called the exponent
->           when one see key's that look look like a jumbled mess it's due to the fact that
+>           when a key is normally seen it will look like a jumbled mess.
+This is due to the fact that
->           it is in a standard for with some type of encoding, but past that those peices of
+>           it's in a standardized form with some type of encoding, but beyond that it holds those two numbers
->           data reside inside that cryptic text
->       RSA is a stream encryption
+>       RSA is defined as a stream encryption, unlike its counterpart AES which is a block encryption
+>       RSA is also defined as a ASymmetric encryption since it requires the use of two keys, public and private.
+>
 >
 > ####Key Generation
 >